-The legal definition of retaliation is in the implementing regulations of the Americans with Disabilities Act. at 28 CFR 36.206.
+The legal definition of retaliation is located in the implementing regulations of the Americans with Disabilities Act at 28 CFR 36.206.

 Office for Civil Rights (OCR), U.S. Department of Education, issues public guidance on retaliation as a violation of Federal law.
-The OCR Letter issued April 24, 2013 clarifies the basic principles of retaliation law and describes OCR's methods of enforcement.
+The OCR Letter, issued on April 24, 2013, clarifies the basic principles of retaliation law and describes OCR's methods of enforcement.

 New!
-Watch and Listen Pete posted a video about the new case AC v.
-Shelby County.
-April 1, 2013 US Court of Appeals for the Sixth Circuit case regarding a child with Type 1 Diabetes and issues of Section 504 retaliation.
-This case, about false allegations of child abuse, leads to jury trial.
+Listen and Watch Pete's video about the case AC v.
+Shelby County On April 1, 2013, the US Court of Appeals for the Sixth Circuit issued a decision about a child with Type 1 diabetes and retaliation under Section 504.
+The case focused on false allegations of child abuse by the school principal.

 Linda Sturm v.
 Rocky Hill Bd of Ed, U. S. District Court of Connecticut.
 Special ed teacher can bring suit against the school district who did not renew her contract because Section 504 includes anti-retaliation provisions and courts have extended protection against retaliation for those who advocate for the disabled.
 (2005)